Walter Sabatini: Director of Football at Salernitana

-On 14 January 2022 Sabatini has been appointed director of football/technical director of Serie A team Salernitana.
+On 14 January 2022, Sabatini was appointed director of football/technical director of Serie A team Salernitana.
 Hired following a club takeover by entrepreneur Danilo Iervolino, Sabatini appointed Davide Nicola and signed more than ten players in the January transfer window in a last-ditched attempt to save the club from relegation.
-Thanks to a change in form by the end of the season, Salernitana escaped relegation in the final game of the season.
+Thanks to a change in form by the end of the season, Salernitana escaped relegation in the season's final game.

-Despite informal announcements by club owner Iervolino stating his intention to confirm Sabatini, on 2 June 2022 Salernitana formally announced to have parted company with the sporting director due to disagreements with the board.
+Despite informal announcements by club owner Iervolino stating his intention to confirm Sabatini, on 2 June 2022, Salernitana formally announced he had parted company with the sporting director due to disagreements with the board.

+General Manager at Salernitana

+On 19 December 2023, Sabatini agreed to return to Salernitana, this time as a general manager in an attempt to change the club's fortunes as they were bottom-placed in the Serie A league table.

 Personal life

 Sabatini's brother Carlo Sabatini is also involved in football, having last served as head coach of Serie B club Padova, which he led to win the Lega Pro Prima Divisione playoffs during the 2008–09 season.

 Sabatini is well known in Italy for his smoking habit.
 During a press conference at Suning Training Center in Milan, Italy, he notably asked for a pause while a journalist was asking him a question so he could go outside for a smoke.
-On 10 September 2018 Sabatini was rushed in the Intensive Care Unit at the Hospital of Rome, after having intense difficulty breathing and suffering a collapsed lung.
+On 10 September 2018, Sabatini was rushed to the Intensive Care Unit at the Hospital of Rome after having intense difficulty breathing and suffering a collapsed lung.